Bayview–Hunters Point, San Francisco: Candlestick Park

-On July 26, 2013, prior to being demolished, Justin Timberlake and Jay-Z brought the Legends of the Summer Stadium Tour to Candlestick Park.
+On July 26, 2013, prior to it being demolished, Justin Timberlake and Jay-Z brought the Legends of the Summer Stadium Tour to Candlestick Park.

 Many acts prior and after had also performed at Candlestick including The Beatles, Rolling Stones, Jimmy Buffett, Van Halen, Scorpions, Metallica and Paul McCartney.
-Pope John Paul II celebrated a Papal Mass on September 18, 1987 at Candlestick Park during his tour of America.
+Pope John Paul II celebrated a Papal Mass on September 18, 1987, at Candlestick Park during his tour of America.

 Martin Luther King Jr Memorial Swimming Pool

 In 1968, actor Steve McQueen and mayor Joseph Alioto attended the ceremonial groundbreaking for the Martin Luther King Jr. Memorial swimming pool at Third Street and Carroll Avenue.
-The makers of McQueen's film 'Bullitt', Warner Bros Studios, donated an initial $25,000 towards the pool's construction in hopes to raise another $50,000 at the movie premiere.
+The makers of McQueen's film Bullitt, Warner Bros Studios, donated an initial $25,000 towards the pool's construction in hopes to raise another $50,000 at the movie premiere.
 Director Woody Allen is also credited with donating $5000 to this project.